mozilla-extensions/regrets-reporter/extension/docs/DEV.md

 (Note: Temporarily add the `"<all_urls>",` permission to manifest.json if necessary)

+After launching the extension and consenting to the study:

 1. Clear the current set of collected traffic data and stop scheduled processing:

 ```javascript